imesh97/tunetype/README.md

 The BERT model's `tf_model.h5` file is not in the `src/models/bert_fine_tuned` folder due to file size constraints.
 The model would have to be retrained.

 The original dataset can be found [here](https://www.kaggle.com/datasets/sshikamaru/music-genre-classification/).

-The project report can be found [here](https://github.com/imesh97/tunetype/blob/main/report.pdf).
+The dataset is split into 80% training (source domain) and 20% test (target domain).